xavierroy/cautious-barnacle/content/post/thoughts-on-metrics.md

 Now if there were a few typos, you would just mark up the typos and categorize them as *avoidable* errors.
 Whereas if there were issues of wordiness, you would categorize it as a *language improvement* area.
 If there were incorrect technical information, flag it as a severe issue.

-At the end of the review, you would have an understanding of the actual items to be taken care.
+At the end of the review, you would have an understanding of the actual items to be taken care of.
 By now, you can probably quantify the type of edits as a *proto-metric*.

 Now repeat this exercise for several content pieces for the same author, you get an idea of what that author has to improve.